bentormey/btormey/src/pages/test.md

 ### Asset Classes

-Restrict the universe of things we can invest in to asset classes, broadly speaking the ... ones I look at are:
+Restrict the universe of things you can invest in to asset classes, broadly speaking the ... ones I look at are:

 - Stocks
 - Bonds